Advanced Radiology Fellowships Overview (Arizona)

-Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has funding for nine one-year advanced radiology fellowship positions each year.
+Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has funding for four one-year advanced radiology fellowship positions each year.

 We have multiple potential fellowship tracks and expect each fellow to specialize in one major area.
 In some instances, individuals can elect to major in two areas.
 A major in an area generally requires that you spend at least 50 percent of your clinical time in that area.